-The Nexus of Crop Water Productivity and Sources of Irrigation Water: the Case of Wheat Farms in Egypt and Sudan
+Nexus of Crop Water Productivity to Sources of Irrigation Water: the Case of Wheat Farms in Egypt and Sudan

-Elrashid Abdallah Fageer and Enas Mohamed Abbas Saleh
+Elrashid Abdallah Fageer, Enas Mohamed Abbas Salih and Yigezu A. Yigezu

 EasyChair preprints are intended for rapid dissemination of research results and are integrated with the rest of EasyChair.